All Episodes

 We know Joe Biden lied when he said he never had a single conversation, not one, with Hunter about his foreign business dealings.

-Well, is that why he f he he leveraged a billion tax dollars to get a prosecutor fired in Ukraine, who we knew was investigating his son and the business he was doing business with uh Barisma, and then his son stupidly goes on good morning, America admits he has zero experience in oil, gas, uh, coal, energy, and Ukraine.
+Well, is that why he leveraged a billion tax dollars to get a prosecutor fired in Ukraine, who he knew was investigating his son and the business he was doing business with, Burisma.

-Oh, sounds like a quid pro quo, and Joe bragged about it on tape.
+Sounds like a quid pro quo, and Joe bragged about it on tape.

 You get the point?

-Does that sound like equal Justice under the law to you.
+Does that sound like equal justice under the law to you?

 Does that sound like equal application of our laws?

-2007, I said journalism is dead.
+Justice, 2007, I said journalism is dead.

 Now I'm saying equal justice, equal application of our laws.